huggingface/transformers/README.md

 BERT-base and BERT-large are respectively 110M and 340M parameters models and it can be difficult to fine-tune them on a single GPU with the recommended batch size for good performance (in most case a batch size of 32).

-To help with fine-tuning these models, we have included four techniques that you can activate in the fine-tuning scripts `run_classifier.py` and `run_squad.py`: optimize on CPU, gradient-accumulation, multi-gpu and distributed training.
+To help with fine-tuning these models, we have included five techniques that you can activate in the fine-tuning scripts `run_classifier.py` and `run_squad.py`: gradient-accumulation, multi-gpu training, distributed training, optimize on CPU and 16-bits training .
 For more details on how to use these techniques you can read [the tips on training large batches in PyTorch](https://medium.com/huggingface/training-larger-batches-practical-tips-on-1-gpu-multi-gpu-distributed-setups-ec88c3e51255) that I published earlier this month.

 Here is how to use these techniques in our scripts:

+- **Gradient Accumulation**: Gradient accumulation can be used by supplying a integer greater than 1 to the `--gradient_accumulation_steps` argument.
+The batch at each step will be divided by this integer and gradient will be accumulated over `gradient_accumulation_steps` steps.
+- **Multi-GPU**: Multi-GPU is automatically activated when several GPUs are detected and the batches are splitted over the GPUs.
+- **Distributed training**: Distributed training can be activated by supplying an integer greater or equal to 0 to the `--local_rank` argument.
 - **Optimize on CPU**: The Adam optimizer comprise 2 moving average of all the weights of the model which means that if you keep them on GPU 1 (typical behavior), your first GPU will have to store 3-times the size of the model.
 This is not optimal when using a large model like `BERT-large` and means your batch size is a lot lower than it could be.
 This option will perform the optimization and store the averages on the CPU to free more room on the GPU(s).
 As the most computational intensive operation is the backward pass, this usually doesn't increase the computation time by a lot.
 This is the only way to fine-tune `BERT-large` in a reasonable time on GPU(s) (see below).
 Activate this option with `--optimize_on_cpu` on the `run_squad.py` script.
-- **Gradient Accumulation**: Gradient accumulation can be used by supplying a integer greater than 1 to the `--gradient_accumulation_steps` argument.
-The batch at each step will be divided by this integer and gradient will be accumulated over `gradient_accumulation_steps` steps.
-- **Multi-GPU**: Multi-GPU is automatically activated when several GPUs are detected and the batches are splitted over the GPUs.
+- **16-bits training**: 16-bits training, also called mixed-precision training, can reduce the memory requirement of your model on the GPU by a factor of 2, basically allowing to double the batch size.
+If you have a recent GPU (starting from NVIDIA Volta architecture) you should see no decrease in speed.
+16bits training natively incoporate the behavior of `--optimize_on_gpu` so it's not needed to have the two flags at the same time.
+A good introduction to Mixed precision training can be found [here](https://devblogs.nvidia.com/mixed-precision-training-deep-neural-networks/) and a full documentation is [here](https://docs.nvidia.com/deeplearning/sdk/mixed-precision-training/index.html).
+In our scripts, this option can be activated by setting the `--fp16` flag and you can play with loss scaling using the `--loss_scaling` flag (see the previously linked documentation for details on loss scaling).
+If the loss scaling is too high (`Nan` in the gradients) it will be automatically scaled down until the value is acceptable.
+The default loss scaling is 128 which behaved nicely in our tests.

-- **Distributed training**: Distributed training can be activated by supplying an integer greater or equal to 0 to the `--local_rank` argument.
-To use Distributed training, you will need to run one training script on each of your machines.
-This can be done for example by running the following command on each server (see the above blog post for more details):
+Note: To use *Distributed Training*, you will need to run one training script on each of your machines.
+This can be done for example by running the following command on each server (see [the above mentioned blog post]((https://medium.com/huggingface/training-larger-batches-practical-tips-on-1-gpu-multi-gpu-distributed-setups-ec88c3e51255)) for more details):
 ```bash
 python -m torch.distributed.launch --nproc_per_node=4 --nnodes=2 --node_rank=$THIS_MACHINE_INDEX --master_addr="192.168.1.1" --master_port=1234 run_classifier.py (--arg1 --arg2 --arg3 and all other arguments of the run_classifier script)
 ```
 Where `$THIS_MACHINE_INDEX` is an sequential index assigned to each of your machine (0, 1, 2...) and the machine with rank 0 has an IP address `192.168.1.1` and an open port `1234`.

 ## TPU support and pretraining scripts